martinchernyavskiy/Notes/China notes/Modern Adaptive Computing.md

 ### FPGA vs. ASIC
 - FPGA is more flexible, but worse in terms of power
 - FPGA is better at NRE, time to market, design flow, barrier to entry
-- ASIC is better at performance, cost per unit
+- ASIC is better at performance, cost per unit (high volume), energy efficiency, analog blocks

-### CPU vs. GPU vs.
+### CPU vs. GPU vs. FPGA
+-